-Why is NLP so good for personal development? – NLP, Time Line Therapy and Hypnosis use the potential of the unconscious mind – this is the super computer than runs everyones behaviour and consequently any changes you make at the unconscious level are instant and last.
-The old ways of positive affirmations and positive thinking are much more of a conscious process and so consequently they take a lot longer, you have to consciously remember to do them, and therefore over time their effectiveness is reduced (how often have you started, but then after a while look back and realised you stopped??).
+Why is NLP so good for personal development? – NLP, Time Line Therapy™, NLP Coaching and Hypnosis use the potential of the unconscious mind – this is the super computer than runs everyones behaviour and consequently any changes you make at the unconscious level are INSTANT and LAST.
+We can help people set goals that work for the unconscious AND unconscious mind, get rid of negative emotions & baggage from the past, remove limiting beliefs, resolve internal conflict, help you quieten that inner critic and load more!
+The traditional ways of positive affirmations, life coaching and positive thinking are much more of a conscious process and so consequently they take a lot longer, much longer, to bring about change for you.

-NLP, Time Line Therapy and Hypnosis are in my view the some of the most powerful personal development tools around – combined I think they are simply awesome.
-I’ve been in and around NLP to varying degrees for years and seen countless people change their lives for the better using what we teach on our courses.
+NLP, Time Line Therapy™ and Hypnosis are in my view the some of the most powerful personal development tools around – combined I think they are simply AWESOME!
+I’ve been in and around NLP to varying degrees for years and seen countless people change their lives for the better using what we teach on our NLP courses.
 Changes that have been instant, that have lasted and have transformed people’s lives.
 Personal Development that helps people achieve their goals and dreams – when many of our NLP delegates look back they wonder why on earth they thought it wasn’t possible!

 The question is – do you want personal development badly enough to invest in yourself?
 One thing is is for sure, if you don’t do anything about your personal development then you won’t develop yourself and not much will change in your life.
 The choice is yours.

 It was a wave of sadness that hit the world on the 12th November 2018, when it was announced that the legendary Marvel comic book writer Stan Lee had passed away.
 His superhero work at Marvel has touched adults and children alike.
 Through decades his stories have...